anupamadh/anupamadh/README.md

 ### Hi there👋

         - I'm Anupama Dhir, a Software Tester and Automation enthusiast
-        - 🌱 I’m currently learning DevOps
+        - 🌱 I'm an AWS Certified Solutions Architect - Associate
-        - 👯 I’m looking to collaborate on Java projects
+        - 👯 I’m looking to work on Cloud Projects as a Solutions Architect
         - 😄 Pronouns: She/Her
         - ⚡ Fun fact: Enjoy Yoga and keeping fit